Seven Easy Outdoor Plants for Everyone

 A filed of orange marigolds

 With their bright, cheerful reds, oranges, and yellows, marigolds are another great option for both containers and in-ground gardens.
 They are easy to grow with sticking flowers that bloom all summer long.
-Not only that, they can tolerate high heat and so-so soil conditions.
+Not only that, they can tolerate high heat and weak soil conditions.

 Marigolds don’t require deadheading, but once your marigolds have established themselves, pinching off the tops of the plants and removing the dying blossoms will encourage them to bloom more and grow bushier.
-They like plenty of circulation, so, if planting in a pot, make sure you don’t crowd them in.
+They like plenty of circulation, so if planting in a pot, make sure you don’t crowd them in.

-Fun Fact – marigolds make great companion plants, because they support the health of most garden plants and repel insects and pests, such as deer and beetles.
+Fun Fact: Marigolds make great companion plants because they support the health of most garden plants and repel insects and pests, such as deer and beetles.

-Though you can plant them in partial shade, marigolds prefer sun and really need at least 6 hours of full sun to bloom properly.
+Though you can plant them in partial shade, marigolds prefer the sun and really need at least 6 hours of full sun to bloom properly.

 Hostas